 SAIC’s Roewe 750 may have sported a very familiar look when it was launched in October 2006 but, under the skin, the new car had received a number of important changes.
-Featuring a 103mm longer wheelbase, the 750 range was announced with a range of ex-K Series engines.
-Available with the turbocharged 1.8-litre K-Series engine, now known as the 18K4G, and the 2.5-litre KV6, which had been renamed 25K4F.
+Featuring a 103mm longer wheelbase, the 750 range was announced with a range of ex-K Series engines: the turbocharged 1.8-litre K-Series engine, which was now known as the 18K4G, and the 2.5-litre KV6, which had been renamed the 25K4F.

 Two frontal treatments were offered – the standard 750 and the 750E, pictured with a full-depth ‘Premium’ grille that echoed the former Rover 75 V8 first shown at the Geneva Motor Show back in 2004.
 The revised frontal styling and a rejigged rear end made a vast difference to the look of the car, and a heavily revised interior brought the car into the 21st century…